latebitflip-io/Bulwark.Auth/README.md

 Bulwark.Auth is a simple JWT token authentication and account management service that easily fits into any infrastructure.

+# Releases and contributing guidelines

+Pre-releases will be on the `beta` branches.
+Once the beta is stable it will be merged into `main` and a release will

+The docker tags for `beta` will be in this format: `1.0.11-beta.1` The docker tags for `production` releases will be in this format: `1.0.11`

+Most work for an upcoming release will do pull request against the `beta` branch.
+Once the release is ready to go it will be merged into `main` and a release will be created.

+Depending on the change for example important security fixes or bug fixes it will be decided to go a PR into `main` or will hold off in the `beta` branch until the next release.

+A release will try to be targeted monthly but if a vital features going into a release and not done this will be pushed back.
+However, if it is an import bug fix or security update these will be released as soon as possible.
+If there is no features schedule for a release it will be skipped.

 # Key Features:
 - Can use RS256, RS384, and RS512 asymmetric key signing on JWT tokens
 - Plug and play key generation and rotation